cisco/mindmeld/docs/source/blueprints/home_assistant.rst

   App: Sure.
 Which lights?
   User: In the kitchen

 In this pattern, the first request does not specify the required information, in this case the location of the light.
 Therefore, the application has to prompt the user for the missing information in the second request.
-To implement this, we define the `specify_location` intent and define the `handle_specify_location` state.
-Since a number of states (`close/open door`, `lock/unlock door`, `turn on/off lights`, `turn on/off appliance`, `check door/light`) can lead to the `specify location` state, we need to pass in the previous state/action information in the request context.
+To implement this, we define the `specify_location` intent and define the `specify_location` state.
+Since a number of states (`close/open door`, `lock/unlock door`, `turn on/off lights`, `turn on/off appliance`, `check door/light`) can lead to the `specify location` state, we need to pass in the previous state/action information in the request context as `context['frame']['desired_action']`.

+We include a code snippet for `specify_location` for your reference.

 .. code:: python